 From first shot to silence of peace: Timeline of World War I

-PARIS (AP) — Unleashed by an archduke's assassination, World War I gradually entangled more and more countries, killing scores of soldiers and civilians before touching multiple continents.
+PARIS (AP) — Unleashed by an archduke's assassination, World War I gradually entangled more and more countries, killing millions of soldiers and civilians and touching multiple continents.

 As the world marks 100 years since the fighting stopped, here is a look at some key moments in WWI: